brftherese/ircAndroid/docs/thelounge-parity.md

 2. **Server-side history + log storage** — Upstream persists scrollback via the `server/plugins/messageStorage/*` (SQLite/text) and exposes cleanup policies (`storageCleaner.ts`).
 Our local Room cache mirrors 30-day / 5k-row history per buffer and we now consume `CHATHISTORY` to fill gaps after reconnects, but there is still no multi-device sync or server-authoritative log.
 Action: explore syncing the Room store with a Lounge backend for a single source of truth.
 3. **Web push + notification relays** — Files like `server/plugins/webpush.ts` integrate with browsers for push notifications and offline alerts.
 Android-only local notifications fire for highlights, but we lack any push subscription or relay for other devices.
 Action: decide whether to integrate with Firebase Cloud Messaging or bridge to a Lounge host.
 4. **File upload + media proxy** — TL ships uploader hooks (`server/plugins/uploader.ts`) and client UI (drag-and-drop in `client/components/ChatInput.vue`, previews in `client/components/Message.vue`).
 Our app has no upload feature, no proxying of HTTP assets, and no storage/quota UI.
 Action: spec an Android share-sheet upload flow targeting a configurable Lounge uploader endpoint.
-5. **Prefetch storage + media policies** — Beyond simple OpenGraph fetches, TL can cache thumbnails via `prefetchStorage` and enforce size caps/config toggles (see `defaults/config.js`’s `prefetch*` keys).
-Android currently fetches previews client-side without caching, proxying, or user settings.
-Action: expose preview toggles in Settings and cache responses per URL with eviction.
+5. **Prefetch storage + media policies** — Beyond simple OpenGraph fetches, TL can cache thumbnails via `prefetchStorage` and enforce per-network limits/filters (see `defaults/config.js`’s `prefetch*` keys).
+Android now caches previews in-memory, adds a Settings toggle, and supports manual cache clearing, but still lacks disk-backed storage, multi-link previews, and per-network policy knobs.
 6. **Plugin/theme ecosystem** — The Lounge exposes hooks under `server/plugins/*` and supports installable client themes (`client/components/Settings/Appearance.vue`).
 We have a fixed Material theme and no extension points for custom scripts/features.
 Action: introduce theme presets (light/dark/high contrast) and consider a plugin surface for automation scripts.
 7. **Advanced network plumbing** — WEBIRC, identd/oidentd, multi-network binding, and `lockNetwork`/`reverseProxy` controls in `defaults/config.js` are not represented in the Android UI.
 We only expose basic TLS, SASL, and channel options.
 Action: audit `defaults/config.js` options to determine which are feasible on-device (WEBIRC credentials, rejectUnauthorized toggle, etc.).
 8. **User/account management** — Lounge private mode supports multi-user credentials, password resets, and CLI management (`server/command-line`).
 Android lacks any notion of local user profiles beyond saved network configs.
 Action: decide whether to add multiple “persona” profiles or rely entirely on server auth.